 This ossuary, rather than becoming a mass grave, was to become the Empire of Death, in a fascinating (disturbing?) presentation by Héricart de Thury; in 1809, the municipal ossuary was created!

-If the labyrinth is philosophical and makes us reflect on our place in the world, it's important to remember that this ossuary was imagined in a Christian kingdom, as can be seen in the many maxims that warn the impious.
+If the labyrinth is philosophical and makes us reflect on our place in the world, it's important to remember that this ossuary was imagined in a Christian kingdom, as can be seen in the many maxims that warn the ungodly.

 An experience you won't soon forget!
 Don't forget to book your visit online, if you don't want to end up in the water!